wp-plugins/subscribe2/ReadMe.txt

 * plaintext excerpt
 * plaintext full post (Registered Users only)
+* HTML excerpt (Registered Users only)
 * HTML full post (Registered Users only)

-If you want to send HTML emails to Public Subscribers too then upgrade to [Subscribe2 HTML](http://wpplugins.com/plugin/46/subscribe2-html).
+If you want to send full content HTML emails to Public Subscribers too then upgrade to [Subscribe2 HTML](http://wpplugins.com/plugin/46/subscribe2-html).

 == Installation ==